 17. The Marking of Imported Goods Regulations contains provisions that explain the proper method and manner of marking goods from either NAFTA or non-NAFTA countries.

-18. In general, the marking of goods from both NAFTA and non-NAFTA countries must clearly indicate the country of origin of the goods.
-When goods are imported from NAFTA countries or from the non-NAFTA country of Honduras, marking shall be in English, French, or Spanish.
-For goods imported from all other non-NAFTA countries, marking shall be in English or French.
+18. In general, the marking of goods from both CUSMA and non-CUSMA countries must clearly indicate the country of origin of the goods.
+When goods are imported from CUSMA countries or from the non-CUSMA country of Honduras, marking shall be in English, French, or Spanish.
+For goods imported from all other non-CUSMA countries, marking shall be in English or French.

 19. Generally, importers, exporters, or producers are encouraged to use the full name of the country of origin in the marking reference.
 However, the use of abbreviations may be necessary where there are space limitations on a product.